How Criminal Cases Work: From Arrest To Trial

 Step 6: The Trial

-Option 1: The Jury Trial
+Option 1: Jury Trial

-Sentencing: If you have been found guilty, the jury will then determine your punishment.
+Sentencing: If you have been found guilty, the jury will determine your punishment.
 This can look different depending on the case.
 Sometimes the jury will give your sentence at the same time as the verdict.
-In some cases, the jury will provide their verdict, then both sides will present arguments on what the punishment should be.
+In other cases, the jury will provide their verdict, then both sides will present arguments on what the punishment should be.
 This argument will look similar to the closing argument, but will focus on the length of the punishment rather than guilt or innocence.
 The jury will deliberate again, then come back in with the sentence.

-Option 2: The Non Jury Trial
+Option 2: Bench Trial

 The Bottom Line